top of page

 Created in 2009, WhatsApp is a free messaging app that connects users via text messages as well as voice and video calls.
 What makes WhatsApp particularly engaging is that it can be used on any type of device, including computers, enabling easier communication from any location.

-As a global communication platform, consistency is arguably most important, as the app is used by a diverse range of people, in multiple languages and locations.
+As a global communication platform, consistency is arguably the most important, as the app is used by many different people in multiple languages and locations.
 For example, the WhatsApp logo doesn’t contain any letters, so it can be used consistently across different languages.
 On the same note, their logo uses a phone receiver icon, a universal symbol for communication.

-As WhatsApp says in their brand manual, “Using [the guidelines] consistently will reinforce our passion and commitment to connect the world through real-time communication.”
-From their logo to their naming usage, and even a collection of screenshots, their brand style guide is concise and clear.
+As WhatsApp says in its brand manual, “Using [the guidelines] consistently will reinforce our passion and commitment to connect the world through real-time communication.”

 WhatsApp brand style guide example